nhlbidatastage/documentation/GWAS-Terra-Tutorial/BDCatalyst-GWAS-Gen3-Dockstore-Terra_template.md

-### Data disclaimer
-Because this workspace was created to be used with controlled access data from BioData Catalyst, it should be registered under an [Authorization Domain](https://support.terra.bio/hc/en-us/articles/360026775691-Managing-data-privacy-and-access-with-Authorization-Domains) that limits its access to only researchers with the appropriate approvals.
-We provide you with instructions below on how to set up an authorization domain.
-When you copy a workspace with an Authorization Domain, all copies will also be protected under the same Authorization Domain and cannot be shared with external users.  **How you use this controlled access data are held accountable to your own IRB approval and data use restrictions.**

-### A brief outline of this tutorial is as follows:
+## Outline of this template:

-***Part 1: Navigate the BioData Catalyst multi-platform environment*** Walk through a series of steps to learn how to search and export data from Gen3 and worfklows from Dockstore into a Terra workspace.
+***Part 1: Navigate the BioData Catalyst environment*** Learn how to search and export data from Gen3 and worfklows from Dockstore into a Terra workspace.
 Each of these cloud-based platforms easily operate with one another for fast and secure research.
 The template we have created here can be cloned for you to walk through as suggested, or you can use the basics you learn here to perform your own analysis.

 ***Part 2: Explore TOPMed data in an interative Jupyter notebook***